aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 tail -f logs/run_llama3_70B.out
 ```

-After a while you will see following outputs in the log, indicating that the training progressing as expected:
+After a while you will see the following outputs in the log, indicating that the training progressing as expected:

 ```bash
 step 1 step_time 433.9763135910034s throughput 2.3233670754725364 seq/s loss 1.686337987310253 grad norm 10.75